 Your online reputation may make or break your business, and it’s not just going to manage itself.
-In an earlier post, we introduced two of the primary places for you to interact, influence, and grow your business, Google My Business and LinkedIn Business Pages.
+In an earlier post, we introduced two of the primary places for you to interact, influence, and grow your business, Google Business Profile (formerly Google My Business) and LinkedIn Business Pages.

-Google My Business allows you to manage your Google Business listing and appear in the ultra-valuable “Local Pack” (map) section of Google’s SERP (Search Engine Results Pages).
-LinkedIn Business Pages helps you establish your business through thought leadership, network professionally, and generate leads, especially in the B2B space.
+A Google Business Profile allows you to manage your Google Business listing and appear in the ultra-valuable “Local Pack” (map) section of Google’s SERP (Search Engine Results Pages).
+A LinkedIn Business Page helps you establish your business through thought leadership, network professionally, and generate leads, especially in the B2B space.

 Win Business By Providing an Informative Business Profile

 Now is not the time to be mysterious!
-Both Google My Business and LinkedIn provide you an opportunity to share pertinent company information and promote your products/services, both through filling out key fields and via descriptive writing.
+Both Google Business Profile and LinkedIn provide you with an opportunity to share pertinent company information and promote your products/services, both through filling out key fields and via descriptive writing.

 Google also provides a section for Q&A, allowing you to answer customer queries, or pre-populate your own FAQ as well as an Appointment Booking link, making it easy for your clients to reach you.

-Optimize Photos for Google My Business and LinkedIn
+Optimize Photos for Google Business Profile and LinkedIn

 Humans are visual creatures, and a picture is worth a thousand words.
 Photos, logos, and banners are a great way to catch somebody’s attention and spark their interest.
 Google Business listings that include photos get 42% more requests for driving directions and allow you to showcase your business and team members, while LinkedIn company pages with profile pictures receive six times more visits than those without.